shubechavan/dreamscaperealty/README.md

 # Dreamscape Realty

 A responsive real estate website that allows users to browse, purchase, and manage properties with an admin portal for property management.
-The project is built using **Node.js**, **Express**, **MongoDB**, and **JWT** authentication, and features CRUD operations for properties
+The project is built using **Node.js**, **Express**, **MongoDB**, and **JWT** authentication, and features CRUD operations for properties.

 ## Table of Contents